 Symptoms and Diagnosis: How to tell if an SMG pump has failed and requires replacement.

-We connected the M3 to our computer diagnostics scan tool and discovered a DTC, or "diagnostic trouble code," indicating a problem with the Park/Neutral solenoid, which is an integral component on the SMG hydraulic pump assembly.
+We connected the M3 to our computer diagnostics scan tool and discovered a DTC, or "diagnostic trouble code," indicating a problem with the hydraulic pressure, which is related to failing integral components on the SMG hydraulic pump assembly.

 The SMG pump looks and works like an ABS pump, except it controls hydraulic pressures in the transmission rather than the brake system.
 We discovered that the huge, 40 amp fuse for the SMG pump (shown below) had blown with that information to send us in the right path.
 This is a very common and strong indication that the pump assembly has failed.
 We replaced the fuse and started the car to verify our theory, and the new fuse blew practically instantly.